Pylons/pyramid/docs/style-guide.rst

 Narrative documentation is not code, and should therefore not adhere to PEP8 or other line length conventions.
 When a translator sees only part of a sentence or paragraph, it makes it more difficult to translate the concept.
 Line lengths make ``diff`` more difficult.
 Text editors can soft wrap lines for display to avoid horizontal scrolling.
 We admit, we boofed it by using arbitrary 79-character line lengths in our own documentation, but we have seen the error of our ways and wish to correct this going forward.

+Here are our preferences for line lengths and line breaks.

+* The preferred line length pattern is *one line per paragraph* in `.rst` source files.
+* It's acceptable not to change existing line breaks within `.rst` source files, going beyond 79 characters per line and not rewrapping text.
+The 79-character limit applies only to source code and docstrings in Python source files.
+* One line per sentence is acceptable, but we strongly prefer one line per paragraph.
+* Semantic line breaks are despised.

 .. _style-guide-trailing-white-space: